gsko/DHTBot/README.md

     (http://www.twistedmatrix.com) for more help on twisted.
 * The references folder contains a few pdf's and html files of DHT research and specifications that were used in the development of DHTBot

-The core functionality currently lies in the two twisted protocols found in dhtbot/protocols/krpc_sender.py and dhtbot/protocols/krpc_responder.py

 Patches and suggestions are welcome!
 Send your contributions to gsk067@gmail.com